javadoug/swizzle-params/README.md

 You have to actually modify the code to inject the parameter value, which means the code you publish is not the code that runs.
 Lastly, without a convention, there is sure to be less documentation and verification of the parameters passed into your application.

-To learn more about the inspiration for this project, read my blog post [Swizzled, Bamboozled and Dismayed](blog-post-why-swizzle-params)
+To learn more about the inspiration for this project, read my blog post [Swizzled, Bamboozled and Dismayed](blog-post-why-swizzle-params).

 If you must swizzle source code files, the parameter values must be declared in strict JSON format as Strings, e.g. "param": "value", note the double quotes.

 If you find the need to swizzle non-JSON files, say an HTML or CSS file, transform a template file at build/deploy time.